Overcast · 55°

 2. Directs inmates while they are moving through the facility, monitoring actions and approving entry or exit.

-4. Enforces procedures for secure areas; reading and updating post orders, post logs; operating security control panel and doors.
+4. Enforces procedures for secure areas; reads and updates post orders, post logs; operates security control panels and doors.

-5. Maintains general security of the detention facility, stopping penetrations or escapes; reporting conditions of security perimeter, weapons or equipment; maintaining order with physical force, verbal conflict resolution or self-defense.
+5. Maintains general security of the detention facility, stopping penetrations or escapes; reporting conditions of the security perimeter, weapons, or equipment; maintaining order with physical force, verbal conflict resolution, or self-defense.

 7. Transports inmates safely and securely while outside the facility.

-9. Maintains fire safety; extinguishes small fires; investigates smoke or odors; inspects area for fire prevention; checks equipment wiring and safety devices; participates in fire prevention activities for staff and inmates.
+9. Maintains fire safety; extinguishes small fires; investigates smoke or odors; inspects areas for fire prevention; checks equipment wiring and safety devices; participates in fire prevention activities for staff and inmates.

 10. Responds to emergency situations.
-Reviews emergency procedures to be initiated in case of fire, escape, or disaster or riot.
-Completes those procedures by searching for inmates, directing other officers, calling for assistance or maintaining equipment.
+Reviews emergency procedures to be initiated in case of fire, escape, disaster, or riot.
+Completes those procedures by searching for inmates, directing other officers, calling for assistance, or maintaining equipment.

-11. Prepares and serves inmate meals and is responsible for cleaning kitchen facility including dishes and all utensils used for food preparation.
+11. Prepares and serves inmate meals and is responsible for cleaning the kitchen facility, including dishes and all utensils used for food preparation.

-12. Records and admits inmates into the detention facility; records inmate information on arrest cards and other documents; operates telephone to determine security checks or warrants; takes photographs; instructs inmates on rights, regulations and privileges; collects and records inmate funds; questions inmates and answers questions; maintains secure control of the inmate during admission.
+12. Records and admits inmates into the detention facility; records inmate information on arrest cards and other documents; operates telephones to determine security checks or warrants; takes photographs; instructs inmates on rights, regulations, and privileges; collects and records inmate funds; questions inmates and answers questions; maintains secure control of the inmate during admission.

 13. Releases inmates from the facility; calculates date for proper release; reviews documents; checks inmate identity; reviews and releases inmate property; and records information on release documents.